neurolabusc/crnl/docs/source/oscilloscope/index.rst

  -  `Chip Epstein’s EEG <https://sites.google.com/site/chipstein/home-page/eeg-with-an-arduino/recording-eeg-or-ekg-with-an-arduino>`_ system got me interested in this – we are collaborating and eventually will try to integrate all our findings.
  - My Processing code is an extension of `Sofian Audry’s Oscilloscope <http://accrochages.drone.ws/en/node/90>`_ , with changes for sampling rate, precision, number of channels, etc.
  -  `arduinoscope <http://code.google.com/p/arduinoscope/>`_ is another branch of Sofian Audry’s Processing-based oscilloscope.
  -  `lxardoscope <http://lxardoscope.sourceforge.net/>`_ is written in C, and has an elegant user interface.
 It records data with 8 bit precision.
-There is a nice `description <http://www.elecfreaks.com/2110.html>`_ for coupling this to a `DDS module <http://www.elecfreaks.com/store/dds-module-ad9850-p-260.html>`_ to generate waveforms and sample them.
  -  `Girino <http://www.instructables.com/id/Girino-Fast-Arduino-Oscilloscope/>`_ is an oscilloscope that provides high temporal precision samples when a signal exceeds a trigger threshold.
 This is useful for many applications.
 The current version records 8 bit precision.
  -  `Arduin-O-Scope <http://arduino.cc/forum/index.php/topic,8077.0.html>`_ is a tiny oscilloscope project.
  -  `xoscillo <http://code.google.com/p/xoscillo/>`_ is a C# (Windows) tool.